Brain-Computer Interfaces: An Overview

 Key facts

-- Cochlear implants — the most successful BCI in history — have been received by over 1 million people.
+- Cochlear implants - the most successful BCI in history - have been received by over 1 million people globally (NIDCD, 2024).

-- Utah arrays have been used in humans since 2004 (BrainGate).
+- The Utah array has been used in humans since the BrainGate program's first implant in 2004.

-- Speech BCIs now exceed 60–80 words per minute in clinical trials.
+- Speech BCIs now decode 60-80 words per minute in clinical trials, with word error rates under 25%.

-- DBS is FDA-approved for at least 5 conditions globally.
+- DBS is FDA-approved for at least five conditions and has been implanted in 200,000+ patients globally.

-BCIs span non-invasive (EEG, fNIRS, MEG), minimally invasive (ECoG, endovascular stentrodes), and fully invasive (Utah arrays, Neuralink threads, Paradromics Connexus, Neuropixels) approaches.
-Bandwidth, signal quality, longevity, and surgical risk trade off sharply.
+BCIs span non-invasive (EEG, fNIRS, MEG), minimally invasive (ECoG, endovascular stentrodes), and fully invasive (Utah arrays, Neuralink threads, Paradromics Connexus, Neuropixels probes) approaches.
+Each modality occupies a distinct point on the trade-off curve between spatial resolution, temporal resolution, bandwidth, longevity, and surgical risk.

 Neural Decoding